toxyl/ossh/README.md

       - 25.26.27.28:2112
 ```

+### Grafana Dashboard
+In the file `grafana_dashboard.json` you can find a Grafana dashboard that you can import.
+It requires at least one Prometheus source that has oSSH data available.

 ## Dashboard
 oSSH comes with a dashboard that allows you to watch and filter the console output, check node & cluster stats, edit the config or view recorded payloads.